-Lauric Acid Benefits
+Lauric Acid in Coconut Oil

-However, in the past decade, there has been a tremendous amount of research done on coconut oil and benefits to the cardiovascular system.
+However, in the past decade, there has been a tremendous amount of research done on coconut oil and its benefits to the cardiovascular system.

 In this article, I will be reviewing several research studies that were used to assess the claims that coconut oil was beneficial to humans cardiovascular health.
 The major producer of coconut oil in the Philippines, second in India.